 Presentation of the department

 In our endeavors to exhibit the most recently acquired objects for the BA Antiquities Museum visitors, we borrow some rare pieces from the Greco-Roman Museum to temporarily put them on display.
-These collections include pieces that are unique artistically, historically and archaeologically belonging to various domains and various historical eras as follows:
+These collections include pieces that are unique artistically, historically and archaeologically belonging to various domains and various historical eras.

-- El-Muhammara Collection that was excavated in Sidi Bishr and which goes back to the Roman Era;
+- El-Muhammara Collection that was excavated in Sidi Bishr and which goes back to the Roman Era (2006 – August 2022);

 Antiquities of Mehamara Area